Project-Tick/ProjT-Launcher/README.md

 ## Translations

 We are preparing our own translation workflow for ProjT Launcher.
-Until it is available you can temporarily rely on the upstream Prism Launcher strings and contribute improvements through this repository.
+Until it is available you can temporarily rely on the upstream ProjT Launcher strings and contribute improvements through this repository.

 ## Building